Player Characters

 - They are wearing clothing, robes or light armor.

-Sleeping and resting, normally, have the following benefits:
+Sleeping and resting have the following benefits:

-- While sleeping, you regenerate 10 health per hour and 2 energy per hour until level 5.
-Starting from level 5, you regenerate 3 energy per hour instead.
+- While sleeping, you regenerate 10 health per hour and 2 energy per hour until level 6.
+Starting from level 6, you regenerate 3 energy per hour instead.

 However, not all damage and status effects can be healed this way.
 What makes sense and what does not is left primarily to the GM.